 What is ALCL?

-Among the most concerning of the illnesses potentially associated with breast implants is ALCL, or anaplastic large cell lymphoma.
-ALCL is a rare form of cancer that affects the cells of the immune system; however, this cancer is not a form of breast cancer since it does not affect breast tissues even though it forms near breast implants.
-The most common finding in a woman who has ALCL is the development of a seroma, a pocket of clear fluid which has formed between the implant and the scar tissue surrounding the implant.
+The most common finding in a woman who has ALCL is the development of a seroma, a pocket of clear fluid that has formed between the implant and the scar tissue capsule surrounding the implant.
 However, the disease can present with a lump in the breast.
-Symptoms like these do not confirm an ALCL diagnosis, however; any changes in the size of your breasts or the development of a lump should always be reported to your surgeon.
+Symptoms like these do not confirm an ALCL diagnosis; however, any changes in the size of your breasts or the development of a lump should always be reported to your surgeon.
+Implant rupture can also cause changes in breast size or lumps and should be considered as a possible cause.

 Who is at risk for ALCL, and is it treatable?

-The factor common to all ALCL diagnoses to date is the use of texture breast implants, regardless of whether those shells are filled with a saline solution or silicone gel.
 Two encouraging facts: if a woman has her textured implants replaced with smooth implants, the risks for ALCL can be significantly reduced or even eliminated.
 Second, for women who have had a breast augmentation using textured implants, there is no need for action unless there are problems; and if ALCL is diagnosed, it is typically highly treatable through surgery alone if caught early.

 What has been the FDA’s response to women’s reports of breast implant illness symptoms?

 Today, the FDA recognizes the need for more research to vet these claims before conclusions can be drawn and recommendations to women can be made with confidence.
-As recently as March 2019, the FDA has said that it is too soon to ban silicone breasts implants which may have a link to ALCL due to a lack of scientific, independently-verified information.
+As recently as March 2019, the FDA said that it is too soon to ban silicone breast implants, which may have a link to ALCL due to a lack of scientific, independently verified information.
 At the same time, the FDA has issued warning letters to two major breast implant manufacturers for “failure to comply with their requirements, under their premarket approval orders, to conduct post-approval studies to assess the long-term safety and risks of their silicone gel-filled breast implants.”
-These studies, which manufacturers must undertake to be in regulatory compliance, should soon provide additional, valuable information which can be used to assess the safety of saline breast implants and the course women interested in having them should take.
-Meanwhile, patients should rely on the expertise and experiences of their surgeons to guide them through their decision-making.

 For trusted, fact-based advice, visit Dr. Kahlil Andrews of Dr. Andrews Plastic Surgery

-If you still have questions about having a breast augmentation or the safety of the procedure, schedule an in-person consultation with Dr. Andrews in Cedar Rapids and Coralville, Iowa today by calling 319-800-6877.
+If you still have questions about having a breast augmentation or the safety of the procedure, schedule an in-person consultation with Dr. Andrews in Cedar Rapids and Coralville, Iowa, today by calling 319-318-6625.
 If you are anxious about scheduling a consultation or looking for a trusted expert to answer your questions in a low-pressure environment, Dr. Andrews hosts complimentary breast augmentation seminars at his Coralville office.
 Stay tuned for the latest dates.
 We look forward to answering all of your questions and are committed to helping women achieve their ideal outcome safely.